elunna/nerfhack-changelog/README.md

 | foulstone               | gem       | NerfHack   | aggravate monster & misc effects             |

 * Potions of reflection are immune to fire and cold damage.
+* Shields of integrity are also immune to erosion.
 * (!) fingerless gloves do not protect against petrification

 **playing card deck:**